Our experience visiting the amazing Mont Saint Michel by bike

 If you are planning to ride your bike out to the island be aware that there are no bike racks to lock your bikes to.
 A trial has been in place over the past few years to allow bike parking near the entrance to the village.
 Prior to the trial, cyclists had to lock bikes at the beginning of the causeway, where there are lots of bike racks, and walk out or catch the free shuttle bus.
 We did not see any bike racks out on the island, but there were signs suggesting that there should have been.
 Some people had simply locked their bikes together against the walls of the island.
 Our suggestion would be to have a look once you get there and see what is in place and plan accordingly.

 We are both keen photographers and have seen plenty of iconic images of Mont Saint Michel on various social media platforms and websites.
 After exploring the area for a couple of days here are the best photography places we would recommend to capture that perfect image.
 For anyone with a drone hoping to catch some images from the air, there is a no-fly zone around the immediate area.
 It is possible to fly your drone a little further away to capture some video or images.
 You can see the French drone restrictions map here.

-- The causeway – the causeway and bridge leading out to the Mont are also great locations for photography.
+- The causeway – the causeway and bridge leading out to the island are also great locations for photography.
 We found early morning at sunrise was best and had the least amount of people.
-The shuttle buses start operating from 7:30am and the crowds start building soon after.
+The shuttle buses start operating from 7:30 am and the crowds start building soon after.

 When to go